 Please return your application to email@example.com

-The register in December 2020 was split into Part 1 and Part 2 as follows:
+The register in December 2021 is split into Part 1 and Part 2.

 For entry on Part 1 of the register, applicants are required to meet the basic eligibility criteria and have a local connection to the area (applicants are required to provide evidence to show how they meet this).
 The Council must consider the number of registrations recorded in Part1 when providing sufficient planning permissions to serviced plots to meet this demand.